metadatacenter/cedar-manual/docs/_sections/a5/how_permissions_work.md

 The operations above are evaluated on-the-fly in CEDAR.
 They are not attached to nodes in the system, but are computed from different graph relationships (like folder hierarchies) and properties when they are needed.

 A basic concept that may help you interpret CEDAR permissions is that you only need one permission on a resource to perform that operation.
-For example, if you want to

 ## **Permission rules**
 For simplicity, we refer to the object in each question as a resource (templates, elements, fields, and metadata instances are all resources), but this section also applies to folders.